HassanSharara/water_http/README.md

 # Notes :
- water_http use tokio runtime for multithreading tasks and there is a version that use coroutines which handle more requests and more efficiently but every thing comes with pay so the cons is that using memory management is complex and sometimes it leads to system block
+ - water_http use tokio runtime for multithreading tasks and there is a version that use coroutines which handle more requests and more efficiently but every thing comes with pay so the cons is that using memory management is complex ,and sometimes it leads to system block
+ - you may need to install [cmake](https://cmake.org/download/) and [clang](https://clang.llvm.org/) compiler for compiling